dCache/dcache-book2/config-SRM.md

 Space reservation is made using the `srmReserveSpace` function.
 In case of successful reservation, a unique name, called space token is assigned to the reservation.
 A space token can be used during the transfer operations to tell the system to put the files being manipulated or transferred into an associated space reservation.
 A storage system ensures that the reserved amount of the disk space is indeed available, thus providing a guarantee that a client does not run out of space until all space promised by the reservation has been used.
 When files are deleted, the space is returned to the space reservation.

-DCACHE only manages write space, i.e. space on disk can be reserved only for write operations.
+dCache only manages write space, i.e. space on disk can be reserved only for write operations.
 Once files are migrated to tape, and if no copy is required on disk, space used by these files is returned back into space reservation.
 When files are read back from tape and cached on disk, they are not counted as part of any space.
 SRM space reservation can be assigned a non-unique description that can be used to query the system for space reservations with a given description.

 [Properties of the SRM space reservations](#properties-of-the-srm-space-reservations) can be discovered using the `SrmGetSpaceMetadata` function.